Chiradeep-Banik/Chiradeep-Banik/README.md

 <!-- - [ ] Machine learning model to go through a huge set of dermatological condition photos and there diagnosises.
 And finally predict the desiease. -->
 - [ ] Making a web browser based on the chromium source.
 And also build an OS around it.
 - [ ] Making a new blockchain and implememt a token within that acts as an crypto index for the whole crypto market.
 Also implement Futures and Options for various crypto currencies.
 And a complete platform for people to trade them.
+- [ ] Making a decentralized adult content website that could not be brought down by any authority.

 ## CheckOut my Resume[here](https://github.com/Chiradeep-Banik/Chiradeep-Banik/blob/master/RESUME.o.pdf).